MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

 In this lab, Amber Rodrigues – Sustainability specialist for Contoso Corp creates and monitors Carbon reduction goals.
 Based on the insights from the Deep Analysis dashboard, Amber creates a new scorecard for Wide World Importers and creates a goal to reduce their carbon emissions from the previous year.
 Amber sets up automatic goal check-ins to track the ongoing status of the goal.

 Finally, Amber, with the help of Reed Flores – IT Admin for Wide World Importers, configures Microsoft Teams collaboration.
-Once configured, Amber opens a chat with one of their colleagues to discuss changes to a factor library, continuing Ambers great work to record, report, and reduce carbon emissions across Wide World Importers and the entirety of Contoso corp.
+Once configured, Amber opens a chat with one of their colleagues to discuss changes to a factor library, continuing Ambers great work to record, report, and reduce carbon emissions across Wide World Importers and the entirety of Contoso Corp.

 ![Diagram Description automatically generated](./Images/Lab05/L05_image002.png)